It’s simple. Original Altecs are expensive so I decided to make my own.

 Now fully integrated into the audio industry professionally, I started to up my game with the A7s.
 First things fist, I added Tymphany Peerless transducers.
 The Selenium D220Ti was always harsh sounding to my ears so it was great to be able to put some Peerless DFM-2544s on after 3D printing a new adapter (available on downloads page) to mate them to the 2360.
 I also managed to get my hands on some very early builds of the new Peerless NCP-1540 woofers but I needed to swap in some spacers as they had so much excursion, they could potentially strike the inside baffle face.
 However that would come much later.

 I sold the UREI-5235 and bought a mini DSP 2x4 so I could dive more deeply into the crossover, EQ and some delays to get the time-alignment dialed in.
 Also new was a pair of Emotiva XPA-2 amplifiers that displaced my old, temperamental Yamaha unit.
 Driving the system would be another piece of dream gear, a JBL Synthesis SDP-40.
 To round things out for a total tour-de-force system like this was a set of four SVS SB2000 Pro subwoofers, one for each corner of the room.
 The result was unreal.
 Watching movies would never be the same.
-This system had the greatest dynamics I have every experienced.
+This system had the greatest dynamics I have ever experienced.

 While not completely “unfortunate”, life has thrown some more curveballs and moved me around the planet again causing the me to put the A7’s back into storage.
 If I find the time to dive back in (now that they have those kickass Peerless woofers installed) and put them into use somewhere, I will add some updates here.
 But for now, that’s all!